 To make the gluten-free keto biscuit batter, combine all the dry ingredients and then stir in beaten egg, melted coconut oil, and vanilla extract.
 The dough should be buttery, wet, and easy to scoop on top of the peach layer.

-Bake your low carb keto cobbler in a preheated oven at 350F (180C) for 30 – 40 minutes with a piece of foil on top of the baking dish to avoid the biscuit to brown too fast.
+Bake your low-carb keto cobbler in a preheated oven at 350F (180C) for 30 – 40 minutes with a piece of foil on top of the baking dish to prevent the biscuit from browning too fast.

 You know it is ready when the top is golden brown, fruits are bubbly on the dish’s sides.
 Cool in the baking dish and serve lukewarm with a scoop of keto vanilla ice cream.

-You can use canned peaches for keto cobbler recipes if they contain the mention no added sugar.
+You can use canned peaches for keto cobbler recipes if they don’t contain added sugar.